About Us

 Our vision

-We have a vision and goal to actively rewild the coastline from Hastings to Fairlight in the largest active kelp recovery project in the UK.
+We have a vision to investigate and support the potential restoration of the coastline from Hastings to Fairlight, aiming to establish one of the most comprehensive kelp recovery research projects in the UK.

-Setting precedence in the fight against climate change and our changing, warming planet, we aim to restore the coastline and spearhead a community-driven initiative that propels Hastings and East Sussex into the national spotlight as a proactive, environmentally conscious active kelp recovery hub for the future.
+Setting a precedent in marine conservation, we aim to investigate how the coastline could be restored and to spearhead a community-driven initiative that highlights Hastings and East Sussex as a proactive hub for environmental research and kelp recovery.

 Who are we?

-We're a collective of like-minded individuals, including scientists, environmentalists, and climate activists, united by our shared dedication to the oceans, the planet, and its wildlife.
-We're fortunate to collaborate with exceptional partners from diverse corners of the scientific and oceanic realms, as well as with influential local leaders and community members.
-Their invaluable support, guidance, and collaboration amplify our impact, allowing us to work together as a cohesive team capable of effecting positive change for all flora and fauna.
+We are a collective of like-minded individuals, including scientists, environmentalists, and climate advocates, united by a shared dedication to the oceans, the planet, and its wildlife.
+We are fortunate to work alongside exceptional partners from across the scientific and marine conservation communities, as well as with engaged local leaders and community members.
+Their guidance, expertise, and collaboration strengthen our efforts, allowing us to work as a cohesive team investigating ways to support positive outcomes for both marine and terrestrial ecosystems.

 Our plan

-To start, we'll cultivate kelp with precision in a controlled environment laboratory located at Hastings Aquarium.
-Every aspect of its management will be carefully overseen to ensure optimal growth conditions.
-Once the kelp is well-established, we'll transfer it to the coastal area, integrating it into the natural environment with the hope that it will thrive, reproduce, and contribute to the development of a robust, sustainable underwater forest.
-Our initial plan spans 3 years to then let nature lead, with ongoing research and studies after.
+To begin, we will explore kelp cultivation in a controlled laboratory environment at Hastings Aquarium.
+Every aspect of this work will be carefully monitored to understand optimal growth conditions.
+Once the kelp is established in the lab, we aim to investigate its potential introduction to the coastal area, studying how it might interact with the natural environment and inform the development of a resilient underwater ecosystem.
+Our initial plan spans three years, after which ongoing research and monitoring will continue to gather insights from the natural progression of the ecosystem.

 Kelp